-- Check 'use by' and 'best before' dates when receiving food and before preparing food. - All rubbish and leftover food is disposed of in lidded bins which are emptied daily. - Fridge and freezer temperatures are checked daily. - Raw foods are stored below cooked foods in the refrigerator. - Foods that may cause problems if not stored, handled or prepared safely: - o raw and cooked meat or foods containing raw or cooked meat - o dairy products and foods containing dairy products - seafood and foods containing seafood - cooked rice and pasta - o processed fruit and vegetables such as salads - o processed foods containing eggs or other protein-rich food - o foods that contain any of the foods above, e.g., sandwiches - Food handlers: - Wear clean clothing and a clean apron. - Tie back long hair or cover it with a hair net. - o Remove hand and wrist jewellery when preparing food. - Keep their nails short and clean, with no nail polish. - Adhere to strict hand-washing routines. - Wear gloves when preparing and serving food. - Never smoke, chew gum, spit, or eat in a food handling or food storage area. - Never cough or sneeze over food or where food is prepared or stored. - o Cover cuts and wounds with coloured, water-resistant dressings. - Change disposable gloves regularly. - Are excluded if suffering from illness.
+- All perishable foods are stored in the refrigerator. - Food stored in the refrigerator or freezer are covered with a lid or cling film, labelled and dated. - Check 'use by' and 'best before' dates when receiving food and before preparing food. - All rubbish and leftover food is disposed of in lidded bins which are emptied daily. - Fridge and freezer temperatures are checked daily. - Raw foods are stored below cooked foods in the refrigerator. - Foods that may cause problems if not stored, handled or prepared safely: - o raw and cooked meat or foods containing raw or cooked meat - dairy products and foods containing dairy products - seafood and foods containing seafood - o cooked rice and pasta - o processed fruit and vegetables such as salads - o processed foods containing eggs or other protein-rich food - o foods that contain any of the foods above, e.g., sandwiches - Food handlers: - Wear clean clothing and a clean apron. - o Tie back long hair or cover it with a hair net. - Remove hand and wrist jewellery when preparing food. - Keep their nails short and clean, with no nail polish. - Adhere to strict hand-washing routines. - Wear gloves when preparing and serving food. - o Never smoke, chew gum, spit, or eat in a food handling or food storage area. - Never cough or sneeze over food or where food is prepared or stored. - Cover cuts and wounds with coloured, water-resistant dressings. - Change disposable gloves regularly. - Are excluded if suffering from illness.